HMS Indefatigable (1784): Normal operations

 On 15 January 1811, Dryad captured Matilda and her cargo.
 Indefatigable and Lyra were in sight.

 Then in June 1812, under Captain John Fyffe, Indefatigable was on the South American station, where she visited the Galápagos Islands.
 During this cruise she gave the second largest island, now known as Santa Cruz island, its English name – Indefatigable.

 By July Indefatigable was back in Portsmouth.
 When news of the outbreak of the War of 1812 reached Britain, the Royal Navy seized all American vessels then in British ports.
 Indefatigable was among the Royal Navy vessels then lying at Spithead or Portsmouth and so entitled to share in the grant for the American ships Belleville, Janus, Aeos, Ganges, and Leonidas seized there on 31 July 1812.

 On 17 September Indefatigable, Hearty, Desiree, Drake, Primrose, and Cretan shared in the capture of Dankbarheide.
 When the gun-brig Hearty detained the Prussian vessel Friede on 29 September, Indefatigable, Desiree, Primrose, Cretan, Drake, were either in company or sharing by agreement.

 Indefatigable was reported to have been at Lima on 11 July 1815, about to sail for the Galápagos Islands.

 Fate

 Indefatigable was finally paid off in 1815.
 She was broken up at Sheerness in August 1816.

+Legacy

+Indefatigable is the namesake of Indefatigable Island, the alternative English name of Santa Cruz Island in the Galapagos Archipelago.